Reclaiming Oak to Make a Bespoke Cabinet

-A friend of ours gave us the IKEA table and cube drawers the year before, when he was having a clear out prior to moving home; at that time they were a perfect fit for the space.
-However, the table legs and top is only veneered hardboard with hollow interior reinforced with cardboard; and the set of cubed drawers just 1/4 inch thick plywood.
-So neither the table nor the cubed drawers could be dressed up to look as good as oak, and besides the table just created wasted space underneath; space which could be better utilised with a cupboard.
+A friend of ours gave us the IKEA table and cube drawers the year before when he was having a clear-out prior to moving home; at that time, they were a perfect fit for the space.
+However, the table legs and top are only veneered hardboard with hollow interior reinforced with cardboard, and the set of cubed drawers is just 1/4 inch thick plywood.
+So neither the table nor the cubed drawers could be dressed up to look as good as oak, and besides, the table just created wasted space underneath, space which could be better utilised with a cupboard.

 Defining the Objectives

-- A new cabinet with a large drawer for all the bits and pieces currently stored in the cubed drawers standing on the IKEA side table, and
+- A new cabinet with a large drawer for all the bits and pieces currently stored in the cubed drawers standing on the IKEA side table

 Sourcing the Wood

-Finding a suitable cabinet with large drawer of the correct dimensions to fit the available space, and which would match the general style of the existing oak furniture, was a tall-order; even if we did find one it would most likely not be cheap, unless perhaps if it was made from softwood with an oak finish.
+Finding a suitable cabinet with a large drawer of the correct dimensions to fit the available space and which would match the general style of the existing oak furniture was a tall order; even if we did find one, it would most likely not be cheap, unless perhaps if it was made from softwood with an oak finish.

 Dowel Jig for Joining Planks

-Most people would use a biscuit jointer to join wood together to make a table top; one tool which I have not invested in because I would not use it often enough to warrant the expense.
-Instead I use a dowel jig, which does the job just as well, is a lot cheaper to buy, and which is a lot more versatile.
+Most people would use a biscuit jointer to join wood together to make a tabletop, one tool which I have not invested in because I would not use it often enough to warrant the expense.
+Instead, I use a dowel jig, which does the job just as well, is a lot cheaper to buy, and is a lot more versatile.

-In the UK the dowel jig is just $50, although in the USA it seems to be nearer to $150 for some reason!
+In the UK, the dowel jig is just $50.
+In the US, it seems to be nearer to $150 for some reason!